darrenks/nibbles/docs/tutorial_tour.md

 -  negative number means allow repeats

 ## List Setwise Ops
--  2nd arg `~` means to do a `uniq` on both args before the operation.
+-  2nd arg `~` means to do a `uniq` on both args before the operation. `BT&"aasdf" ~"aa"` -> `"a"`
--  2nd arg const means to do the operation normally.
+-  2nd arg const means to do the operation normally. `BT&"aasdf" "aa"` -> `"aa"`
--  2nd arg fn means to take a 3rd arg and do the operation by mapping by the 2nd arg first.
-E.g. TODO
+-  2nd arg fn means to take a 3rd arg and do the operation by mapping by the 2nd arg first. `BT&"asdf" /$12 "aa"` -> `"ad"`

 ## Split By
 This is a quirky op intended to do things like gsub (but as sophisticated as with regexes).
 It splits a list by consecutive truthy fn returns.
 But rather than just splitting, it returns a tuple for each match containing the parts that consecutively matched and didn't.
 This is so that you could reconstruct the original list but with some modification to the true and/or false parts.

-Note that false matches precede the truth matches, so in the case it starts with a truth, then there will be an empty list in that tuple.
+Note that false matches precede the truth matches, so in the case it starts with a truth, then there will be an empty list in that first tuple.

 ## Base conversion

-TODO
+For an explanation of ``D` see [Minutiae:Data](tutorial_minutiae.html#data).
+Note that this is a 3 nibble op, but that the lit form is only 2 because we won't need to pay the price of a nibble to specify that the arg is an int (the op knows it will be a hard coded integer constant).

 ## Iteration
-TODO
+Iterate while uniq is an enhancement on Haskell's `iterate`.
+Why would you want to keep iterating once you've seen a repeat (besides not paying the computational cost of checking that)?
+Since the language is purely functional you are guaranteed to follow an already known cycle.
+In practice this is useful for skipping having to specify a termination condition.
+But incase you do want a repeating iteration, use `~` before the function.

+Append until null handles an awkward case of iteration, when you wish to iterate, appending to a sequence and being able to reference that entire sequence.
+There are some enhancements to make this as lazy as possible, but note that it is innately inefficient due to appending to a list repeatedly and Haskell lists can't do this efficiently.
+In the future I'd like to possibly change this behavior or use a different data structure.

 ## Hashing
-TODO
+Being able to deterministically map any value to a random integer in a range is frequently useful in code golf.
+Nibbles makes creating "magic functions" extremely easy and compact.
+In addition to hashing it also automatically adds salt.
+It uses the data (see [Minutiae:Data](tutorial_minutiae.html#data)) for salt by converting it to base 256 then adding it to the end of the value as a string.
+(If you do not want salt then use `~`).
+You do not need to actually provide data, it will default to empty.

+Finding the correct salt is typically done with brute force and Nibbles attempts to make this easy by providing two functions to do it for you.
+Both take the set of inputs you expect to see, followed by the range you would like answers to be in (0...n).
+The next arg is the max value you would allow your salt to be (or `~` if you want to let it search forever).

+`fs` finds salt that makes those inputs to exact outputs specified in the last arg.

+`fsb` finds salt by truthy values from the last arg as a function of the inputs.

+I have an idea for designing a hash function that would allow `fs` to not require brute force and be able to find extremely improbable mappings, but it is its own side project and hopefully to come in the future.

+FYI this could be a 1 char lit op because the second arg is a hard coded integer, but I like ``#` for now.

 ## Creating Your Own Functions
 It is actually somewhat rare to need to create your own functions in code golf.
 But none-the-less there are times that it could definitely be useful to apply the same logic in unrelated parts of the program.